MindTheGap-ERC/CarboCATLite/README.md

 2. After the run is finished, all model outputs are saved into the file given as `OutputName`.

 ## License and copyright

-Copyright 2013-2023 University of Liverpool and Royal Holloway, University of London
+Copyright for the original code (1.0.0) 2013-2023 University of Liverpool and Royal Holloway, University of London Copyright modifications proposed here: 2023-2024 Utrecht University, the Netherlands eScience Center and University of Liverpool

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.